0xLachy/Boom-Level-Editor/README.md

 ### Ground
 Adding ground to the level is a bit different to using other sprites.
 The SpriteShapeController that we use to make it in the scene is a bit buggy and if your points are too close together it will cause the export script to infinitely load the Unity Editor and you will have to stop Unity using task manager (ctrl+shift+escape, right click on unity and then end task)

-To preven losing your progress, save before you export the level if you are using the SpriteShapeController in your level.
+To prevent losing your progress, save before you export the level if you are using the SpriteShapeController in your level.
 If it exports fine, which it usually does, you don't have to save untill the next time you edit the spline again

 To use the ground, drag in one of the ground prefabs, then to resize the ground **don't use the rect tool** but instead click on the button next to "Edit Spline" in the inspector window, then click on a point to move it, or click on the line between two points to create a new point.
 If you want to delete a point, click on the point, then press delete on your keyboard